A few alumni achievements since the year 2000:

 - Terrance Gainer, U.S. Senate Sergeant-at-Arms

-- Dr. Patrick D. Gallagher, Director of the U.S. Commerce Department’s National Institute of Standards and Technology (NIST)
+- Dr. Patrick D. Gallagher, the 18th Chancellor and Chief Executive Officer of the University of Pittsburgh.
+Former Director of the U.S. Commerce Department’s National Institute of Standards and Technology (NIST)

 - Patrick George, Kansas Secretary of Commerce